 Activity credit requirements as specified in Tariff, Attachment Q, section V.A.
 When the Market

-Participant provides additional Unsecured Credit Allowance and/or Collateral in excess of its Peak Market Activity credit requirements, such additional Unsecured Credit Allowance and/or Financial Security shall not be discounted by 25% when calculating the Working Credit Limit for Virtual Transactions.
+Participant has available Unsecured Credit Allowance and/or has provided Collateral in excess of its Peak Market Activity credit requirements, such additional Unsecured Credit Allowance and/or Financial Security shall not be discounted by 25% when calculating the Working Credit Limit for Virtual Transactions.
 The Working Credit Limit for Virtual Transactions is a component in the calculation of Credit Available for Virtual Transactions.
 The calculation of Working Credit Limit for Virtual Transactions shall take into account applicable reductions for Minimum Participation Requirements, FTR, or other credit requirement determinants as defined in Tariff, Attachment Q.